Retrieves the Nth item from a list.

 N/A | |

-Color | Optional | The normal font color to use.
+| Color | Optional | The warning font background color to use.
 If omitted, no change is made. |

 |